strowk/blog/src/routes/blog/2/running-azure-functions-locally/index.md

 most critical bugs.
 To the point of running Azure Function locally, for example - that was the first command I tried and it failed right away with error "Unexpected status code: 400".

-The issue in Github that was tied to the bug was created at Nov 17 2021 and took more than a year to fix.
+The issue in Github tied to that bug, was created at Nov 17 2021 and took more than a year to fix.
 At the time when I already needed to run the function locally - extension did not, unfortunately, work and mostly was rendered useless for me, so at the time I was forced to use another way of doing that - by calling admin API of the tools.